Teni (singer)

-Teniola Apata MON (born 23 December 1993), professionally known as Teni or Teni Entertainer is a Nigerian singer, songwriter and entertainer.
+Teniola Apata (born 23 December 1993), known professionally as Teni or Teni the Entertainer, is a Nigerian singer and songwriter.

 Early life

 Teni was born on 23 December 1993 in Lagos State.
 She is the younger sister of Nigerian singer Niniola.
 She attended Apata Memorial High School and later the University of Georgia, but finished at American InterContinental University where she obtained degree in business administration.

+Teni before gaining mainstream success, was popularly known for doing covers of songs and freestyles on instagram.

+She is also a songwriter attributed for songs for artists like Davido ("Like Dat").

 Career

-2016–2019: Fargin, Askamaya and Other Recordings
+2016–2019: "Fargin", "Askamaya", and other recordings

 Teni released her debut single "Amen" while signed to Shizzi's Magic Fingers Records.
 She left the record label and signed with Dr. Dolor Entertainment in 2017.
 Teni started gaining prominence after releasing the single "Fargin" in September 2017.
 She made her breakthrough after releasing the hit singles "Askamaya", "Case" which was later covered by Nigerian musician Snazzy the Optimist as "Upgrade", and "Uyo Meyo".
 "Askamaya" was ranked 15th on MTV Base's year-end list of the Top 20 Hottest Naija Tracks of 2018.

 On 20 February 2019, Teni was featured on YouTube Music's Trending Artist on the Rise.
 On 3 May 2019, she released the video for "Sugar Mummy".
 On 14 June 2019, she released a new single titled "Power Rangers".

-2019–2020: Billionaire E.P and Quarantine Playlist
+2019–2020: Billionaire and Quarantine Playlist

 Teni released her debut E.P, Billionaire on 11 October 2019.
 The "Billionaire EP" was compiled with six (6) tracks and no guest appearance.
 The E.P was produced by Jaysynths Beatz and Pheelz.

 In April 2020, Teni partnered with Nigerian Disk Jockey, DJ Neptune to release an EP called the Quarantine Playlist, which sees her playing out different stages of being in quarantine and talking about the strains of being on lock down due to the coronavirus pandemic.
 The four-track EP is mostly mid-tempo and includes production from Tempoe, P. Prime and Dëra.